-- (b) If no statute or rule requires or permits a document to be filed under seal, a party may file a document under seal only on motion and by permission of the presiding judge. - (1) When a party files on paper a motion for leave to file a document under seal, the clerk must file the motion under seal.
+(b) If no statute or rule requires or permits a document to be filed under seal, a party may file a document under seal only on motion and by permission of the presiding judge.

+(1) When a party files on paper a motion for leave to file a document under seal, the clerk must file the motion under seal.
 The party must attach as an exhibit to the motion a copy of the document to be filed under seal.
 The party must also submit with the motion the original and a judge's copy of the document to be filed under seal.
 The original of the document must neither be physically attached to the motion nor made an exhibit to the motion.
-If leave to file the document under seal is granted, the clerk must file the original of the document under seal. - (2) When a party files by electronic means a motion for leave to file a document under seal, the party may file the motion under seal and must attach the proposed sealed document as an exhibit.
-If leave is granted, the party must file the document under seal by electronic means.
+If leave to file the document under seal is granted, the clerk must file the original of the document under seal.

+(2) When a party files by electronic means a motion for leave to file a document under seal, the party may file the motion under seal and must attach the proposed sealed document as an exhibit.
+If leave is granted, the sealed document will be deemed filed as of the date of the order granting leave, or as otherwise specified by the presiding judge, and the clerk will file a copy of the sealed document.